 Via Cassia, km 16, La Storta, 00123 Rome, Italy

 +39 06 3086001

 |Language of Instruction||English|

 |Authorised IB Programmes||IBDP|

 |Associations||HMC,ECIS, CIS,COBIS,IB, RISA, ISC|

-The school’s main campus is a leafy and spacious 14-acre site in the North of Rome.
-Facilities include seven fully-equipped science labs, a drama studio, specialist teaching rooms for music, art and design technology, two multi-purpose 4G AstroTurf pitches, tartan running track, cross-country trail, tennis, basketball and volleyball courts.
+The school's main campus, housing a Junior and a Senior School, is a spacious 14-acre site in the north of the city with extensive facilities: 7 fully-equipped science laboratories, two information technology classrooms, specialist music, art and design technology rooms, and multiple sports amenities (including two multi-purpose astro-turf pitches, an olympic-size running track, tennis, basketball and volleyball courts).

 St George's provides extensive specialist support for pupils with learning difficulties and for whom English is an additional language, and the core curriculum is supplemented by a wide-range of trips organised both in Italy and beyond.
 New pupils can join St George's year-round, subject to availability, and early application is recommended.